ineiti/cybernode/README.md

 - fair sharing
   - contrary to other systems, Mana allows tracking how much you shared, and how much your shared content has been used
+- sharing is caring
+  - you only share things you support
+  - opt-in to sharing by keeping it in the browser

 # Why?